How to Delete Google Search History on Android, iPhone and Chrome

 In the past, keeping track of exactly what Google knew about you was pretty tricky.
 Now, though, Google has an opt-in service known as “My Activity”, a page where you can see everything Google has learned about you, all in one place.
 It’s basically like a web browser history, except this time it’s dialed up to 11.

 You can, of course, delete Google history data via your browser and we explain how below, but My Activity shows a much wider, informative view, plus it makes it easy to clear individual elements of your Google history in a matter of clicks.

 Once you’ve opted into My Activity, you’ll be able to remove as much or as little of your Google data as you like, and it’s relatively easy to do.

-4. You can also access a similar menu by clicking the “Delete activity by” option on the left-hand side of the screen.
+- Use the “Delete activity by” option on the left-hand side to access a year’s worth of data.
 On a phone, this option is hidden in the left-hand menu and can be accessed by pressing the three lines in the top left-hand corner of the screen.
-This is a less cluttered version of the above menu, but still gives you the option to select which data types you want to delete and over which time period.
+This is a less cluttered version of the above menu but still gives you the option to select which data types you want to delete and over which time period.

 If this is the first time you’ve cleared your Google history, you’ll get a warning that explains how Google can use your data to improve its services.
 But if you still want to delete your Google history, click OK, and you’re done.

 Clear the Google History on Google Chrome